dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-overview.md

 <img src="/images/workflow-overview/workflows-architecture-k8s.png" width=800 alt="Diagram showing how the workflow architecture works in Kubernetes mode">

 Essentially, to use the Dapr Workflow building block, you write workflow code in your application using the SDK and connect to the sidecar using gRPC stream.
+This will register the workflow and any workflow activities, or tasks that workflows can schedule.

 Notice that the engine itself is embedded directly into the sidecar and implemented by the `durabletask-go` framework library.
 This framework allows you to swap out different storage providers, including a storage provider created specifically for Dapr that leverages internal actors behind the scenes.
 Since Dapr Workflow uses actors, you can store workflow state in variety of Dapr-supported state stores, like Redis, CosmosDB, etc.